Skip to main content

 More to the point, I will have 4 primary activities keeping me busy:

 • Other community: I'm an ordained Zen priest, and last year I received teaching authorization.
-With corporate retirement, I will devote more time to that.
+With corporate retirement, I can also devote more time to that.

 • Hobbies: I have several hobbies.
 Hobby #1 is boating in the Seattle region and north to British Columbia.
 We have plans to take our boat all the way to Alaska.

 • Catching up on writing.
-I've overdue on projects such as new editions of my quant books.
-(You'll notice I list this after the three "fun" activities above.)
+I've overdue on projects such as new editions of my quant book or R book, and/or new books and articles.
+(You'll notice I list writing after the three "fun" activities above.)

 I'm not going anywhere ... but keep in touch!

-If you haven't already, follow the Quant UX Association and me on LinkedIn.
+If you haven't already, follow the Quant UX Association and me on LinkedIn or Bluesky.
 Also, subscribe to this blog (hit the "follow" button above).

 I hope to hear from you ... or even better to see you at Quant UX Con or a Quant class!
 Cheers,